Code-Institute-Submissions/ElkeJohannes-online-resume/README.md

 ---

 ## Testing

+## Bugs encountered
-* Ran into an issue where the job text would dissapear when you clicked on an item in the side-navigation.
-Fixed this by assigning static heights.
+1. The job text dissapears when you click on an item in the side-navigation.
+    * Fixed by assigning static heights.
 Explanation for the problem found in [this stackoverflow question](https://stackoverflow.com/questions/16094785/have-a-fixed-position-div-that-needs-to-scroll-if-content-overflows)
+2. At the larger screen sizes the columns on the work history page no longer allign.
+    * Fixed by removing the number of columns in the class name.
+This enables it to just fill up the remaining space besides the first column.
 ---

 ## Deployment